Saturday, December 4, 2010

 Cravely: You told me to go fuck myself, I'm supposed to apologize to you?!

-Gust: Also water goes over a dam and under a bridge you
+Gust: Also water goes over a dam and under a bridge you poncey schoolboy.

 Cravely: Clearly there's been a miscommunication between Claire George and somebody.